ssss1029/newssight-scraper/README.md

-These aren the API scraping scripts to make Newssight work
+These are the Python API scraping scripts to make Newssight work

 # Building and Running
 ```